• Home |

 How you plan to use your 270 rifle cartridges is the most significant factor in determining which ammo is best for you.

-If that's your concern, you might consider stepping up to a 300 Win Mag or 6.5 Creedmoor for long-range hunting situations.
+The downsides to heavier bullets are stronger recoil and trajectory that drops off more steeply.
+If that's of concern, consider stepping up to long-range hunting situations with a 300 Win Mag or 6.5 Creedmoor rifle.

 270 hunting rifle